jrosener9/Practical-HW1/README.md

 Further, you can create your own private instantiations of the Algorand network.
 In the extreme case, this network may consist of just one node such as your laptop.

+# Part 1 - Algorand

 ## Overview

-In this homework, you will learn:
+In this part of the homework, you will learn:

 1. how to create your first Algorand and Ethereum accounts.
-2. how to get test ETH and ALGO for development
+2. how to get test ALGO for development
 3. how to create and distribute your first asset or token on the Algorand blockchain.
 4. how to trade your token "atomically" without any third party.
 5. how to get the official "buildweb3" asset for just 4.2 Algos, by using your first smart signature (aka stateless smart contract).